-The total steelhead spawning estimate for 2016 based on PIT tag detections was 90 steelhead, 77 hatchery and 13 natural origin.
-During 2016 sufficient water existed for adult steelhead to migrate into the upper reaches.
-It is likely that redds were constructed at the base of the dam in 2016.
-Spatial distribution of redds located during previous years surveys are detailed on Figure 25.
+The total steelhead spawning estimate for 2017 based on PIT tag detections was 14 hatchery steelhead and none of natural origin.
+Spatial distribution of redds located during previous years surveys are detailed on (Figure 25).

 Figure 13.
 Spatial distribution of summer steelhead redds documented in Loup Loup Creek.